doo/clj-pubnub/README.md

-# This repository is not maintained anymore.

 # clj-pubnub

 Clojure client for [PubNub](http://www.pubnub.com/).

+* !!
+This repository is not maintained anymore !! *

 ## Usage